-Topic 1: Full Disclosure of Ethical Topics in Digital Learning Environments.
+Topic 1: Full Disclosure of Ethical Topics in Digital Learning Environments

-Topic 2: Privacy, Data and Personal Security, and Informed Consent.
+Topic 2: Privacy, Data and Personal Security and Informed Consent

-Topic 3: Avoiding Harm, Minimizing Risk and Integrity.
+Topic 3: Avoiding harm, Minimizing Risk and Integrity

-Topic 4: Respect for Participant Autonomy and Independence.
+Topic 4: Respect for Participant Autonomy and Independence

-Students were asked to review, analyze, and synthesize each topic from three meta-ethical theoretical positions: deontological, consequentialist, and virtue ethical (Farrow, 2016).
+Within each topic, students were asked to review, analyze and synthesize the topic from three meta-ethical theoretical positions: deontological, consequentialist, and a virtue ethical position (Farrow, 2016).

-A deontological ethical position focuses on duties and

-responsibilities, and it emphasizes moral obligation and the rulebased nature of morality.
-As a result, deontological theories focus on the rules, cultural expectations, and consequences of these guiding principles.
-Some examples of the deontological position include religious rules about unacceptable and acceptable behaviour.
-Nonreligious examples of this position include respecting authority and participant rights to informed consent.
+A deontological ethical position focuses on duties and responsibilities and it emphasizes moral obligation and the rulebased nature of morality.
+As a result, deontological theories focus on the rules and cultural expectations and consequences of these guiding principles Some examples of the deontological position include religious rules about unacceptable and acceptable behaviour.
+Non-religious examples of this position include respecting authority and participant rights to informed consent.

 A consequentialist ethical position focuses on doing what is objectively 'right' in terms of the wider context rather than what is necessarily best for oneself.
 There are different perspectives about which 'right' consequence is actually desirable.
-Hence, consequentialism focuses on the perceived outcomes of one's conduct and a greater balance of good over evil.
+Hence, consequentialism is focused on the perceived outcomes of one's conduct and a greater balance of good over evil.
 Some examples of the consequentialist position include legalizing public education policies to send children back to school during a pandemic.

-Finally, a virtuous ethical position focuses on emphasizing the importance of virtue, character, and experience in acting ethically and in accordance with one's nature and or character.
+Finally, a virtue ethical position focuses on emphasizing the importance of virtue, character and experience in acting ethically and in accordance with one's nature and or character.
 As a result, a virtuous position emphasizes one's moral character.
-Some examples of a virtues-based ethical position include those who recognize morality as a holistic and developmental process, such as teachers who choose to use social media to share their classroom experiences and practice with others.
+Some examples of a virtues based ethical position include those who recognize morality as an holistic and developmental process, such as teachers who choose to use social media to share their classroom experiences and practice with others.